 Breckenridge is a somewhat small city located in the state of Texas.
 With a population of 5,590 people and three constituent neighborhoods, Breckenridge is the 324th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Breckenridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Breckenridge is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Breckenridge who work in office and administrative support (12.98%), sales jobs (9.94%), and food service (7.61%).
+Overall, Breckenridge is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Breckenridge who work in office and administrative support (14.78%), sales jobs (10.82%), and management occupations (7.70%).

-The per capita income in Breckenridge in 2010 was $17,690, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $70,760 for a family of four.
+The per capita income in Breckenridge in 2010 was $19,755, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $79,020 for a family of four.
 However, Breckenridge contains both very wealthy and poor people as well.

-Breckenridge is a somewhat ethnically-diverse city.
+Breckenridge is an extremely ethnically-diverse city.
 The people who call Breckenridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Breckenridge residents report their race to be White, followed by Black or African-American.
 Breckenridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.63% of the city’s residents.
+People of Hispanic or Latino origin account for 30.04% of the city’s residents.
 Important ancestries of people in Breckenridge include German, English, French , and Dutch.

 The most common language spoken in Breckenridge is English.
 Other important languages spoken here include Spanish and Tagalog.